- Entertainment and Media»

 Reuniting in the 90s...

-You can't keep a good band down forever, and after several years of inactivity Accept reunited with Dirkschneider (who somehow managed to keep his solo project, U.D.O., going along with his Accept duties!) and the reconstituted band released a string of new albums - 1993's excellent Objection Overruled, 1994's Death Row, and 1996's Predator - that flew under the radar in the U.S. but were highly successful in Europe.
+You can't keep a good band down forever, and after several years of inactivity Accept reunited with Dirkschneider (who somehow managed to keep his solo career going alongside his Accept activities!) and the reconstituted band released a string of new albums - 1993's excellent Objection Overruled, 1994's Death Row, and 1996's Predator - that flew under the radar in the U.S. but were highly successful in Europe.
 A 2-CD live album entitled The Final Chapter capped off this phase of the band in 1998 and Accept parted ways a second time.
 Dirkschneider resumed his solo career and Hoffman went on to work with Sebastian Bach of Skid Row.

 "Protectors of Terror" (1993)

 By 2008 Wolf Hoffman and Peter Baltes were jamming some new song ideas with the intention of getting Accept back together for another go-round.
 An invitation was extended to Udo to rejoin the project, which he declined.
 Fortunately, a chance meeting with former TT Quick vocalist Mark Tornillo (thanks to a mutual friend of both Hoffman and Tornillo) led to his being announced as Accept's new vocalist in 2009.
 Most fans were skeptical at first (this writer included) but all doubts were silenced when 2010's monstrous Blood of the Nations proceeded to knock the band's fanbase flat on its ass.
 Led by the incredible leadoff single "Teutonic Terror," Blood of the Nations was an instant success and Tornillo led the re-energized Accept on a world tour where he was - ahem - accepted by the band's fanbase with open arms.
-The ecstatic response to Blood of the Nations and its equally successful follow ups Stalingrad and Blind Rage, proves that headbangers around the globe were ready to salute Accept once again with a "sign of victory!"
+The ecstatic response to Blood of the Nations and its equally successful follow ups Stalingrad and Blind Rage, proved that headbangers around the globe were ready to salute Accept with a "sign of victory" once again.
+This is sure to continue when The Rise Of Chaos is released on August 4th!

 Get Yer Balls to the Wall!